klbjklbj/TimeBanker/README.md

 ## How it Works

 On the Home Page users can register (using the Register modal) and once they're registered, they can log into use TimeBanker.
-Whn logged in users can update their accounts
+When logged in users can update their accounts by hitting the account update button.

 ## Built With